What does VMware Telco Cloud Automation do?

-VMware Telco Cloud Automation is an automation platform that accelerates the deployment of services while igniting operational agility through unified, multi-cloud, multi-domain automation across the telco cloud: from network slices, network services and network functions to CaaS and infrastructure.
+VMware Telco Cloud Automation is an automation and orchestration platform that accelerates the deployment of services while igniting operational agility through unified, multi-cloud, multi-domain management across the telco cloud: from network slices, network services and network functions to CaaS and infrastructure.

-The number of network functions and network services is growing exponentially.
-The complexity of these applications is also multiplying through a new diversity of vendors, with multiple formats (virtualized/cloud-native network function) and instantiated/managed in several clouds running different infrastructure.
+The number of network functions and network services is growing exponentially, especially at the edge.
+The complexity of these applications is also multiplying through a new diversity of vendors, with multiple formats (virtualized/cloud-native network functions) and instantiated/managed in different clouds running different infrastructure.
 This increased complexity must be managed with orchestration and automation capabilities that go beyond standard infrastructure management.
-4G-based network functions and 5G network features such as network slicing and edge computing all require telco cloud orchestration and automation to be truly effective.
-CSPs benefit today by implementing these capabilities and those benefits will only increase as the virtualization footprint grows.
-CSPs that wait, on the other hand, to orchestrate and automate their networks will miss revenue-generating opportunities and will see costs and complexities increase.
-It comes as no surprise, then, that by 2024 according to Appledore Research, the global service orchestration market will reach $1.9B, at a 93.2% CAGR.
+4G-based network functions and 5G network features such as network slicing and edge computing all require advanced telco cloud orchestration and automation to be truly effective.
+You benefit today by implementing these capabilities and those benefits will only increase as the virtualization footprint grows.
+If you wait, on the other hand, to orchestrate and automate your network you can miss revenue-generating opportunities and will see costs and complexities increase.
+It comes as no surprise, then, that by 2025 according to IDC Research, the global service management and orchestration market will reach roughly $4B, at a 32.2% CAGR.

 VMware Telco Cloud Automation focuses on the design, onboarding, and management of the application or service while the VIM manages the underlying infrastructure layer.
 Telco Could Automation decouples the application from the infrastructure while providing the ability to design, onboard and manage complex network services over multiple VIMs, K8s, sites and tenants.

-There is no limit to the type of network services supported by VMware Telco Cloud Automation, but the most common services include Mobile Core (LTE/5G), Multimedia Advanced Services, MPN, VoLTE, VoWIFI, SD-WAN/uCPE, Private LTE, vRAN, etc.
+There is no limit to the type of network services supported by VMware Telco Cloud Automation, but the most common services include Mobile Core (LTE/5G), Multimedia Advanced Services, MPN, VoLTE, VoWIFI, SD-WAN/uCPE, Private LTE, and vRAN.

 VMware Telco Cloud Automation is deployed on-premises.